vnck/vnck.github.io/index.markdown

 # 👋🏼 Hi!
 I'm Ivan Chuang

 I write mostly about experiences within technological and/or urban systems.
-I'm currently working on my master's thesis looking at Singapore's A.I. strategy.

 🔍 I'm [looking for roles](https://www.linkedin.com/in/vnck/) in data science or urban research!